Movietone Act:

 Murray recorded "In My Merry Oldsmobile" for Columbia and Victor in 1905, 1906, and 1909.

-Note: A copy of this film can be downloaded at www.archive.org.
+Note: A copy of this film can be viewed at Internet Archive: http://www.archive.org/details/InMyMerr1932.
 The copyright was never registered through the Library of Congress—the release date is approximate based on newspaper accounts.
 16mm and Super 8mm commercial prints produced by Blackhawk Films will omit Murray's introduction and the live action sequence.

 Talkartoons: Bimbo in